Fox Eastgate Theater

 712 E. Walnut Street,

-Opened in 1966 at the Eastgate Shopping Center, located on Walnut Street, the Fox Eastgate was closed in June of 2001 by the last chain to operate it, Kerasotes.
-A gymnastics academy was located in the former theater until 2010.
-Any further information on this theater would be appreciated.
+Opened June 30, 1966 at the Eastgate Shopping Center, located on Walnut Street, the Fox Eastgate Theater was closed in June 24, 2001 by the last chain to operate it, Kerasotes.
+A gymnastics academy was located in the former theater until 2010, and they had moved back in by the summer of 2015.

 Recent comments (view all 19 comments)